mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 > A maple leaf, showing its back and its front.
 It is falling.

-The back and front is subject and object, in other words the dualistic world.
+The back and front is subject and object, in other words, the dualistic world.
 The idea of the maple leaf, so-called life and death, is nothing but front and back, the dualistic world.
 If you *think* it, very naturally [it is] showing the front, showing the back.
-But you cannot judge the life of a maple leaf in terms of just the front, when it appears.
+But you cannot judge the life of a maple leaf in terms of just the front when it appears.
 No. Next moment, the front disappears and the back appears.
 Finally you don’t know what the life of the maple leaf is: is it the front, or is it the back?
-No. Always front and back, front and back, interacting, and then that is what?
+No, always front and back, front and back, interacting, and then that is what?
 Action.
 Activity.
 Motion.
 That is something alive of the life of the maple leaf.
-It doesn’t stop even for a moment; it’s always going like this.
+It doesn’t stop even for a moment.
+It’s always going like this.

 Finally, you don’t know what [is] the life of the maple leaf.
 The maple leaf just functions: total dynamic working, that’s it.
 If you think it, if you judge it, if you make a choice of your life, very naturally you can say, “It’s the back,” [or] “It’s the front.”
 That is an idea: a philosophical idea, a biological idea, [or] a psychological idea.
 But something alive within the life of the maple leaf is always moving, and acting, functioning constantly.

 So finally: I observe the tape recorder, the tape recorder observes me. *Who* observes? *I* observe?
 No. The tape recorder observes me?
 If so, if I see the state of the observation, at that time can I say, “I observe the tape recorder?”
 No; completely no. Or, the tape recorder observes me?
 No. So what is the *real* observation?

 Real observation is just total dynamic working between the tape recorder and I. And then, if I think it, and if I think that state of the observation in terms of a particular angle, so-called *I* – *I* observe, just *I*; not tape recorder, *I* – tape recorder observes tape recorder.
 Because between the tape recorder and I, [there is] always interacting, so you cannot separate, you cannot analyze between the tape recorder and I right in the middle of the total dynamic working of the tape recorder and I. No. [It’s] just like a maple leaf.

 So that is observation.
 Observation is completely oneness, and oneness is emptiness: nothing to pin down.
 That is called *the-same-and-one-nature*.
 So the front of the maple leaf is always functioning in the realm of the-same-and-one-nature, [the back] is always working in the realm of the-same-and-one-nature.
 What is this?
 What is the functioning, what is the total dynamic working of the maple leaf?
 That is called emptiness.